onap/integration/docs/onap-oom-heat.rst

 sample RC and environment files shown above and customize the values for your specific OpenStack environments.

 The environment file contains a block called integration_override_yaml.

-The content of this block will be created as the file integration_override.yaml in the deployed Rancher VM, and used as the helm override files during the OOM deployment.
+The content of this block will be used by OOM to overwrite some parts of its installation parameters used in the helm charts.

+This file may deal with:

+* Cloud adaptation (use the defined flavors, available images)
+* Proxies (apt, docker,..)
+* Pre-defined resources for use cases (networks, tenant references)
+* performance tuning (initialization timers)

+Performance tuning reflects the adaptation to the hardware at a given time.
+The lab may evolve and the timers shall follow.

 Be sure to customize the necessary values within this block to match your OpenStack environment as well.

 **Notes on select parameters**